 In order to be admitted to the Master in Legal Sciences candidates must submit the following documents:

 Official undergraduate degree/diploma (or a bachelor's degree, a degree in engineering or architecture, diplomas, technical engineering and technical architecture diplomas, or, for foreign qualifications, the equivalent qualification awarded by an accredited higher education institution).
-Qualifications can be in the following academic areas: social sciences and health sciences.
+Qualifications can be in the following academic areas: social sciences and law.